Improved bounds for the dimension of divisibility: Final remarks

 Several variants of the notion of dimension for partial orders exists.
 Most notably, the $2$-dimension of an order $P$ is the minimum $d$ such that $P$ can be embedded into the subsets of $[d]$ ordered by inclusion.
 We denote it by $\dim_2 P$.
 Lewis and the first author obtained bounds to $\dim_2 \cD_{[n]}$ similar to \Cref{thm:lewissouza} in~\cite{Lewis2021-em}, showing that

-We remark that our improved upper bound does not apply to the $2$-dimension.
-Indeed, the reduction to the squarefree numbers \Cref{cor:squarefree} does not work already.
-This of course does not imply that a similar bound could hold for the $2$-dimension.
+We remark that our proof of \Cref{thm:main} does not extend to the $2$-dimension, chiefly because the reduction to square-free numbers does not work.
+This of course does not imply that a similar bound couldn't hold for the $2$-dimension.
 Indeed, it was conjectured in~\cite{Lewis2021-em} that $\dim \cD_{[n]}$ and $\dim_2 \cD_{[n]}$ are of the same order.
-We now believe, however, that this conjecture could have been overly optimistic, and that is very well reasonable that these two dimensions differ.
+We now believe, however, that this conjecture could have been overly optimistic, and that it is very well reasonable that these two dimensions differ.

 Regarding the original notion of dimension, we note that the difficulty lies in bounding the contribution of the primes in the range from $(\log n)^2$ to $(\log n)^{\loglog n}$.
-If we were provided with better constructions of $r$-cover-free families, then by improving \Cref{cor:dimension-boost}, one could perform a more efficient covering of $\cD_{[n],(A(n), B(n)]}$ in the proof of \Cref{thm:main}.
+In our proof, we used bounds on the dimension of $\cQ_{[n]}^{1,k}$ in the regime $\exp\p[\big]{(\log n)^{1/2}} \leq k \leq n^{1/2}$.
+If the Kierstead lower bound \eqref{eq:kierstead-lower} turned out to be tight, that is, if we had